 Other advantages of ProCast Pyrogen: it works over a wide range of temperatures and pressures; it is less sensitive to static discharge and friction; and it will start using e-matches, conductive bridges, and nichrome starters.

 The boron powder provided with the ProCast Pyrogen kit is a mil-spec, high-purity form of amorphous boron with a very small particle size.
 Typical boron powder or boron crystals will not perform well as a pyrogen ingredient.
 Likewise, the Viton™ must be in the raw/uncured form and not the cured/vulcanized form used in Viton™ o-rings and gaskets.
 QuickBurst has procured the necessary high quality bulk ingredients that are otherwise not accessible in small quantities to rocketry hobbyists.

 ProCast Pyrogen is 2 to 3 times more efficient than common pyrogens used in hobby and amateur rocketry.
 Be careful not to oversize ProCast dipped starters or pellets!

 The amount of ProCast Pyrogen and its shape depend on both the motor’s core diameter and length.

-D = the diameter of motor at the top grain, in inches.
+D = ID of the motor core at the top grain, in inches.

 L = the length of the motor’s propellant core, in inches